abstrakt8/rewind/libs/osu/pp/README.md

 # osu-pp

-Calculates the difficulty values / pp.
+Calculates the difficulty values / pp for the osu! std game mode.

 Versioning